 Henry Garde (Pay School) Arrived August 1864

 This is a significant source of information on the Church of Ireland community of Cloyne in the 18th century.
 The list includes many names which are very rare in Ireland.
-Further information on some of these are included in our publication ‘Sources for Irish Family History‘.
+Further information on some of the families listed may be included in our publication ‘Sources for Irish Family History 2021‘ which lists books and articles on over 2,500 Irish families.
 Ancestor Network will offer 1 free hour of research by a professional researcher to conduct further research on these individuals, or on other tenants of the estate.
 We can also obtain images of the original documents.
-Click here and quote ‘CorkSSXX’ in the subject line.
+Click here and quote ‘CorkSS72’ in the subject line.
 We also publish an e-book ‘A Guide to Tracing your Cork Ancestors‘ by Tony McCarthy and Tim Cadogan.

 Ancestry Network conducts research on all Irish family history sources and archives.
 If you need help in following up on anything related to this source, or any other Irish research, you can outline your requirements here and we will let you know what we might be able to do for you.